Richi025/ARWS-TareaDisenoOOGenerics/README.md

 ### Phase architecture

-to be able to run the application using "*java -jar*" including in the "pom.xml" file and specifying the main class.
+To be able to run the application using "*java -jar*" including in the "pom.xml" file and specifying the main class.

 ```
     <plugins>